reeselaye/sssetup-ubuntu/README.md

 To complete the installation, only 2 (or optionally 1) bash commands are need.

+### Step 1

-- Step 1: Run the command below with your terminal, to install Shadowsocks server and TCP-BBR optimization.
+Run the command below with your terminal, to install Shadowsocks server and TCP-BBR optimization.

 ```bash
 wget -N --no-check-certificate https://raw.githubusercontent.com/reeselaye/sssetup-ubuntu/master/setup-1.sh && bash setup-1.sh
 ```

-after ```step 1``` done, the VPS will reboot if needed.
+when done, the VPS will reboot if needed.

+### Step 2 (optional)

-- Step 2 (optional): Run the command below, to start Shadowsocks server using default settings (port 443, password 11111111, method rc4-md5).
+Run the command below, to start Shadowsocks server using default settings (port 443, password 11111111, method rc4-md5).

 If you want to start Shadowsocks server in your way, JUST IGNORE THIS COMMAND and run the ```ssserver``` with other parameters.

 ```bash
 wget -N --no-check-certificate https://raw.githubusercontent.com/reeselaye/sssetup-ubuntu/master/setup-2.sh && bash setup-2.sh